peteroupc/peteroupc.github.io/graphics.md

 ## Notes

-[^1]: No note text yet.

-[^2]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 2700 or greater on the 3DMark2000 benchmark when run without graphics acceleration, or<br>(b) 1500 or greater on the 3DMark2000 CPU Speed Test.
+[^1]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 2700 or greater on the 3DMark2000 benchmark when run without graphics acceleration, or<br>(b) 1500 or greater on the 3DMark2000 CPU Speed Test.

-[^3]: To bolster the suggestions in this specification, it would be of interest to find the number of polygons per frame and graphics memory use (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
+[^2]: To bolster the suggestions in this specification, it would be of interest to find the number of polygons per frame and graphics memory use (for a given resolution and frame rate) actually achieved on average by 3-D video games in the mid- to late 1990s.
 Such information is hard to find and is often anecdotal.
 For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
 Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) The [**3DMark2000 benchmark**](https://web.archive.org/web/20050404173017/http://www.nvnews.net/reviews/annihilator_pro/3dmark_2000/html/tests.htm#fill) comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail and is intended for 640 &times; 480 resolution.

-[^4]: Affine (as opposed to perspective-correct) texture mapping, together with the rounding of vertex coordinates to integers and the lack of antialiasing, contributed to the characteristic distortion of 3-D graphics in many PlayStation (One) games.
+[^3]: Affine (as opposed to perspective-correct) texture mapping, together with the rounding of vertex coordinates to integers and the lack of antialiasing, contributed to the characteristic distortion of 3-D graphics in many PlayStation (One) games.

-[^5]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and terminal workstations.
+[^4]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and terminal workstations.

-[^6]: Tile- and sprite-based graphics were in place largely because they saved memory.
+[^5]: Tile- and sprite-based graphics were in place largely because they saved memory.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.

-[^7]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
+[^6]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

+[^7]: VGA mode 12h (16 colors).

-[^8]: PlayStation (One); Nintendo 3DS lower screen; VGA "mode X".
+[^8]: PlayStation (One); Nintendo 3DS lower screen; VGA "mode X" (256 colors).

-[^9]: Commodore 64; NEC PC-8001; VGA mode 13h; Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode.
+[^9]: Commodore 64; NEC PC-8001; VGA mode 13h (256 colors); Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode.

 [^10]: One commonly supported "super VGA" mode, especially in mid-1990s gaming.